starknet-edu/starknetbook/src/ch01-00-getting-started.md

 ### Smart Wallet Setup

 Before deploying your smart contract to Starknet, you must handle the transaction cost.
-While deploying to the Starknet Goerli Testnet is free, a smart wallet account is essential.
+While deploying to the Starknet Sepolia Testnet is free, a smart wallet account is essential.
 You can set up a smart wallet using either:

 - [Argent](https://www.argent.xyz/argent-x/)
 - [Braavos](https://braavos.app/)